githubapnic/network-automation-labs/lab14-SaltScale/salt_scale.md

   - leaf4
 ```

-In order to have the list o devices available to all the servers, let's include it into the Top File:
+In order to have the list of devices available to all the servers, let's include it into the Top File:

 `/srv/salt/pillar/top.sls`